 ShanghaiTech faculty currently includes five Nobel laureates, eleven members of the US National Academy of Sciences, eight fellows of the American Academy of Arts and Sciences, three fellows of the Royal Society (UK), thirty- two members of the Chinese Academy of Sciences and three members of the Chinese Academy of Engineering.

 The University's high ambitions are matched by a well-designed state-of-the-art campus, which will also house the new Institute of Mathematical Sciences.
 The campus is in the Pudong district of Shanghai, the most cosmopolitan and culturally diverse city in China.
 The University is committed to providing an international environment and lecturers are encouraged to teach in English.
 Candidates from all nationalities are welcomed.

 The Institute for Mathematical Sciences is initially focusing on the following disciplines, but excellent candidates from any area will be given serious consideration.
-We expect to fill multiple visiting positions in 2019 in following disciplines:
+We expect to fill multiple visiting positions in following disciplines: